 • The funeral home can claim non-inclusion of some of the services if, at the time of signing the contract, the list of items is not given to you.

 • There is a slim chance of getting back your investment if the funeral home mentioned in the contract goes out of business.

-• In conclusion, the prepaid funeral plan is a stress-free investment, it is, therefore, a good idea to contact the Australian Funeral Directors Association.
+• In conclusion, the prepaid funeral plan is a stress-free investment, it is, therefore, a good idea to contact Greenhaven Funerals to see just how they can help you.
 Most importantly read completely and carefully the contract before signing and agreeing to it.